macidko/Watchflow/README.md

 # Watchflow

-A desktop application for tracking movies, TV shows, and anime.
+A comprehensive watchlist management app for movies, TV shows, and anime.

-## Overview
+## About the Project

-Watchflow helps you organize and monitor your watchlist for movies, series, and anime.
-You can create custom categories, track your progress, and manage your content in a simple and efficient way.
+Watchflow is a modern desktop application that helps you track, organize, and manage your movie, TV show, and anime watching habits.
+With its user-friendly interface and customizable categories, it gives you full control over your viewing experience.

-## Features
+## Key Features

-- Search for movies, TV shows, and anime
+* **Comprehensive Content Search:** Search for movies, TV shows, and anime
-- Create and manage your personal watchlist
-- Add custom categories (sliders) for better organization
+* **Personalized Watchlist:** Categorize content as watched, watching, or want to watch
+* **Custom Category System:** Organize content your way using customizable sliders
-- Track seasons and episodes for series and anime
+* **Season & Episode Tracking:** Detailed progress tracking for series and anime
-- Rate your content
-- Bulk add items to your list
-- Drag-and-drop category sorting
-- Notification system for user feedback
--
+* **Rating System:** Rate watched content on a 1–10 scale
+* **Bulk Content Import:** Quickly add items from text-based lists
+* **Drag-and-Drop Category Sorting:** Easily rearrange categories
+* **Notification System:** Real-time feedback for user actions
+* **Multi-language Support:** Supports Turkish and English
+* **Theme System:** Choose from 7 different themes
+* **Data Backup:** Safely back up and restore your watchlist

 ## 📦 Download

 ➡️ [Download the latest release (.exe)](https://github.com/macidko/Watchflow/releases/latest)